ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 #### 4. Adding a Query type

-Now that we have defined our models, we need to define a `Query` type that is used to query for the models we've just defined.
+Now we need to define a Query type that exposes the types we have just created through a field.

 ```csharp
 public class Query